eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 ============================

 This section describes how to create alerts to watch specific events in the monitored DDS network.
-First, click on the *Alerts* tab, that with the bell icon, in the left panel to open the Alerts view.
+First, click on the *Alerts* tab (marked with a bell icon) in the left panel to open the Alerts view.
 In this tab, you can see a list of all the defined alerts.

 .. thumbnail:: /rst/figures/screenshots/usage_example/alert_panel_pre.png